Bobby Brown (third baseman): Personal life

-A decorated veteran of two wars, a noted baseball player who served on five championship teams (only playing in four World Series), an accomplished physician, and president of the American League, Brown is considered to have few equals in the history of major league baseball.
+Brown was a decorated veteran of two wars, participated in five championship teams (only playing in four World Series), a physician, and the president of the American League.
+He is considered to have a unique record among the history of major league baseball.

 Brown was a contestant on the game show To Tell The Truth on March 26, 1957.

 Brown's wife of more than 60 years, Sara, died on March 26, 2012.
 They were married in October 1951, shortly after the 1951 World Series.
+Brown raised three children with his wife Sara Kathryn French.
 The Browns made a striking couple for decades.
 During his final Old-Timers’ Day visit in 2019, Brown recalled their dating days and remembered giving his future wife advice on how she should describe him to her parents.
 “Tell your mother that I’m in medical school, studying to be a cardiologist,” he said.
 “Tell your dad that I play third base for the Yankees.”

 Brown died on March 25, 2021, at his home in Fort Worth, Texas.
 He was 96, and was the last living member of the Yankees team that won the 1947 World Series.
 He was also the last surviving member of the Yankees teams that won the World Series in 1949, 1950, and 1951.
 His good friend, Eddie Robinson, was the last surviving member of the 1948 Cleveland Indians World Series-winning team.
-There are no living players who played on an earlier World Series-winning teams.
+There are no living players who played on an earlier World Series-winning team.